 Evaluation at Initiation of Combination Antiretroviral Therapy

-At the time of ART initiation, CD4 cell count and plasma viral load should be measured to establish a baseline to monitor ART benefit.
+At the time of ART initiation, CD4 cell count and plasma viral load should be measured to establish a baseline to monitor ART response.
 To set the baseline for monitoring ART toxicity (see Management of Medication Toxicity or Intolerance), complete blood count (CBC) and differential, serum chemistries (including electrolytes, creatinine, glucose, hepatic transaminases), urinalysis, and serum lipids (cholesterol, triglycerides) should be measured.
 CBC allows monitoring of zidovudine-associated anemia, leukopenia, and macrocytosis (see Zidovudine in Appendix A: Pediatric Antiretroviral Drug Information).
-Electrolytes with anion gap might help identify nucleoside reverse transcriptase inhibitor-associated lactic acidosis.
-With use of tenofovir disoproxil fumarate, creatinine may increase, phosphate decrease, and proteinuria can occur (see Tenofovir Disoproxil Fumarate in Appendix A: Pediatric Antiretroviral Drug Information).
+Electrolytes with anion gaps might help identify nucleoside reverse transcriptase inhibitor-associated lactic acidosis.
+With use of tenofovir disoproxil fumarate (TDF), creatinine may increase, phosphate may decrease, and proteinuria can occur (see Tenofovir Disoproxil Fumarate in Appendix A: Pediatric Antiretroviral Drug Information).
 Use of protease inhibitors may be associated with hyperglycemia.
 Hepatic transaminases (alanine aminotransferase and aspartate aminotransferase) increase with many ARV drugs.
-Bilirubin should be measured prior to starting atazanavir because that drug causes an increase in indirect bilirubin (see Atazanavir in Appendix A: Pediatric Antiretroviral Drug Information).
-For further details of adverse effects (AEs) associated with a particular ARV drug, see Tables 13a-13l in Management of Medication Toxicity or Intolerance.
+Bilirubin should be measured prior to starting atazanavir, because that drug causes an increase in indirect bilirubin (see Atazanavir in Appendix A: Pediatric Antiretroviral Drug Information).
+For further details of adverse effects (AEs) associated with a specific ARV drug, see Tables 15a-15l in Management of Medication Toxicity or Intolerance.

 Clinical and Laboratory Monitoring After Initiation of Combination Antiretroviral Therapy (or After a Change in Antiretroviral Therapy)

 Children who start ART or who change to a new regimen should be followed to assess effectiveness, tolerability, and AEs of the regimen and to evaluate medication adherence.
 Frequent patient visits and intensive follow-up during the initial months after a new ART regimen is started are necessary to support and educate the family.
 The first few weeks of ART can be particularly difficult for children and their caregivers; they must adjust their schedules to allow for consistent and routine administration of medication doses.
 Children may also experience AEs of medications, and both children and their caregivers need assistance to determine whether the effects are temporary and tolerable or are more serious or long-term and require a visit to the clinician.
 It is critical that providers speak to caregivers and children in a supportive, non-judgmental manner using layman’s terms.
-This promotes honest reporting and ensures dialogue between providers and both children and their caregiver(s), even when medication adherence is reported to be inconsistent.
+This promotes honest reporting and ensures that providers can have a productive dialogue with both children and their caregiver(s), even when medication adherence is reported to be inconsistent.

 Within 1 to 2 Weeks of Initiation of Antiretroviral Therapy